Literals

 Other scalar literals

-Strings, booleans, dates, timestamps, and JSON each have their own syntax:
+Strings, booleans, dates, timestamps, intervals, JSON, and bitstrings each have their own syntax:

 SELECT